AdobeDocs/data-collection-apis/src/pages/getting-started/guardrails.md

 Check your license entitlements in your contract and corresponding [Product Description](https://helpx.adobe.com/legal/product-descriptions.html) on actual usage limits in addition to this guardrails page.

+All performance guardrails described in this page apply at IMS Organization level.
+For users with multiple IMS Organizations configured, each organization is individually subject to the performance guardrails below.
+See the [Experience Platform glossary](https://experienceleague.adobe.com/en/docs/experience-platform/landing/glossary) for more details about IMS Organizations.

 ## Definitions {#definitions}

 * **Availability** is calculated for each five-minute interval as the percentage of requests processed by the Experience Platform Edge Network that do not fail with errors and relate solely to the provisioned Edge Network APIs.
 If a tenant did not make any requests in a given five-minute interval, that interval is considered to be 100% available.